ZahariBakov/ZahariBakov/README.md

 # 💫 About Me:
   👋 Hello there!
-I'm Zahary, a passionate learner and aspiring programmer based in the vibrant city of Sofia, Bulgaria 🇧🇬.
+I'm Zahari, a passionate learner and aspiring programmer based in the vibrant city of Sofia, Bulgaria 🇧🇬.

   🚀 Currently immersed in the exciting world of programming education, I'm on a mission to master the art of creating innovative software projects.
 My journey is fueled by fascination from the endless possibilities of coding.